 White Specks Caused by Mucus in Stool

 The inner intestinal linings naturally produce mucus when you suffer from infection, an inflammatory process, or an allergic reaction.
-All cases lead to overproduction of mucus and the extra mucus is eliminated through the stool.
-Because of this, you may notice whitish streaks in your excreted wastes.
+All cases lead to overproduction of mucus, and the extra mucus is eliminated through the stool.
+Because of this, you may notice whitish streaks in your excreted waste.
 That said, the presence of mucus in the stool may also be brought about by serious conditions such as irritable bowel syndrome, ulcerative colitis, and Crohn's disease.
-Although unique from each other, one thing that these diseases have in common is that they cause irritation to the intestinal linings.
-Thus, the affected individual experiences difficulty with digesting food.
-Any of these three can be the causative factor behind the whitish discoloration of your stools.
+Although each of these conditions is unique, one common characteristic is that they cause irritation to the intestinal linings.
+Thus, the affected individual experiences difficulty digesting food.
+Any of these three diseases could cause the whitish discoloration of your stools.
 To differentiate between the severity of each disease and the other symptoms associated with each condition, check out the table below.

 Notify your physician immediately if one or more of the symptoms mentioned above accompany the white spots in stool.
 Though you may be aware of the symptoms of each disease, only a certified healthcare provider can determine a diagnosis and advise you on the appropriate course of action.
 Under no circumstance should you self-diagnose or self-medicate.